How Hiking Guides Are Trained in Taiwan

 18. Outdoor: How to Traverse in the Woods

-19. How to Deal with Accident
+19. How to Deal with Accidents

 20. Report Accidents and Call for Emergency Assistance